On April 24, 2018 SauceLabs OPS deployed a new SSL certificate for its OnDemand service:

 All browsers and up-to-date non-browser clients recognized this new certificate, and its deployment was transparent and without negative impact.
 However, some older non-browser clients (e.g. JDK) had connectivity issues with Sauce because the new root certificate was not in their trust store.

 When running tests using an affected client, the attempt to connect to ondemand.saucelabs.com:443 will throw this exception:

 javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target

 To correct the problem, the trust store used by the client needs to be updated so it includes the Digicert Global Root G2 root certificate.

 There are several options for customers running into this problem.
 All three mean that the client's trust store needs to be updated to the latest root certificates.

 Option 1: Upgrade the JDK version on affected machines

 Update the JDK version to the latest minor version (e.g. JDK 8u172 for Java 8).
 This will update the trust stores automatically and include desired certificates.
 Most customers will find this to be simplest option.

 Option 2: Add the DigiCert CA cert manually to the Java Trust Store

-Install the Digicert Global Root G2 cert (root cert) to ensure a successful handshake with Sauce's ondemand service.
-Certificates can be found here and installation notes can be found here.
+Install the Digicert Global Root G2 cert (Root certificate type) to ensure a successful handshake with Sauce's ondemand service.
+The Digicert Root Certificate can be found here and installation notes can be found here.